|

 The newest advance in design also includes increased speeds of transmission.
 The SATA (Serial ATA) cable transmits at 150Mbps.
 This is huge improvement over the older ribbon or round cables which were rated at 100 or 133Mbps maximum.

-NOTE: You will need a mother board and hard drive designed with the new 7-Pin Serial ATA sockets.
+NOTE: Virtually all new mother boards and hard drives are designed with the 7-Pin Serial SATA sockets.

 |